jeremyBanks/banksh/ideas/stop-ignoring-errors-in-bash.md

 ## ShellCheck

 Adopting those settings made my scripts much more reliable, but I was still finding some bugs in them.
-They came from me misunderstanding subtleties of Bash's syntax, where my code wasn't doing what I thought it was doing.
+Many came from me misunderstanding subtleties of Bash's syntax, where my code wasn't doing what I thought it was doing.
 I might forget which terms need quoting in a condition like `[[ $x -eq "$y" ]]`, or where I can and can't omit the `$` before a variable in an expression like `$(( x = y ))`.
 I tried to keep the rules straight, but there were too many to absorb at once and it felt hopeless, until I discovered ShellCheck.

 [ShellCheck] is a static analysis tool/linter for Bash scripts, and it is *invaluable*.
 I use it in VS Code ([extension]) and run it in CI.
 It flags [cases where your code might not be doing what you expect][gallery], with links to [wiki pages explaining the problem and potential alternatives][SC2035].